 The health insurance marketplaces governed by the Affordable Care Act (ACA) have seen much turbulence in the past couple of years, rocked by considerable price hikes and exits of insurers.
-But it appears things are beginning to stabilize, even as increase in premiums is expected in 2019.
+But it appears things are beginning to stabilize, even as an increase in premiums is expected in 2019.

 President Donald Trump has never made it a secret that he is no supporter of Obamacare.
-He is reported to regularly describe the affordable health insurance program “a disaster.”
+He is reported to regularly describe the affordable health insurance program as “a disaster.”
 His administration has been taking different measures to undercut the stability of the markets.

-Among the measures that the Trump administration has implemented to reduce interest in the law’s markets is reduction in the budget for organizations that help with the enrollment process.
+Among the measures that the Trump administration has implemented to reduce interest in the law’s markets is a reduction in the budget for organizations that help with the enrollment process.
 The budget for such was $63 million in 2016 but dropped to $36 million by the following year.
 A further cut was announced in July 2018 bringing the budget down to just $10 million.

 Added to measures to make the Obamacare markets less appealing is the GOP tax-cut bill that repealed the requirement by the ACA that Americans must have health insurance or be penalized.
 This will come into effect from 2019.

 In the light of these different actions, premiums in the law’s markets are expected to be on the higher side next year.
-These would not have been the case if these measures were not introduced.
+This would not have been the case if these measures were not introduced.

 However, it appears the rise in costs that is on the horizon will be nowhere near that seen in the past two years.
 The exact increase to be expected is not yet known.